Tales to Tails Summer Reading Program 2016

 Thank you for your support!

 The Companion Animal Program is an all-volunteer, tax-exempt 501(c) (3) charitable corporation.
 Our mission is to enhance the quality of life of our Cape Cod residents.
 Although originally organized to serve the older and disabled population, CAP has expanded its mission to additionally serve children and youth in library, school, college and related settings.
 CAP continues to work with those who live or participate in out-of-home, day and residential and hospital programs.
-CAP provides the enjoyment and therapeutic support of trained and certified companion animals.
+CAP provides the enjoyment and therapeutic support of trained and certified companion animals; visiting pre-approved sites (see our list on the ‘VISITS’ page).
 Pets and their owners become Therapy Teams following rigorous preparation and testing to meet safety standards of behavior and excellence in the field of pet therapy.
+These are not service dogs.
+These are pets, now certified Therapy Dogs, belonging to our members, who share their love with the population we serve.

 Before pets are welcomed into our formalized program there must be an acceptable standard of behavior to insure client safety.
 Pets are first screened for appropriate physical well-being and behavioral stability.
 Owners are specifically trained as handlers to work in a therapeutic setting.
 Together pets and their owners become Therapy Teams that are re-evaluated at least every two years to insure the highest levels of care.
 Experienced volunteers supervise every visit and each facility is screened for compatibility.